 Adding a MSIX app attach Package to VMware App Volumes 4.2

-To add a package, you will first need to create a MSIX app attach disk, and prepare the MSIX.
-You can find out how to do this on one of my pervious articles that you can find here: https://ryanmangansitblog.com/2020/08/20/a-deep-dive-into-msix-app-attach-windows-virtual-desktop/
+To add a package, you will first need to create an MSIX app attach disk and prepare the MSIX.
+You can find out how to do this in one of my previous articles that you can find here: https://ryanmangansitblog.com/2020/08/20/a-deep-dive-into-msix-app-attach-windows-virtual-desktop/

 Find out more about appCURE here: https://www.appcure.io/

-You can also prepare the MSIX app attach packages with VMware’s fling located here: https://flings.vmware.com/app-volumes-packaging-utility The fling does not create the MSIX or MSIX app attach disk.
+You can also prepare the MSIX app to attach packages with VMware’s fling located here: https://flings.vmware.com/app-volumes-packaging-utility The fling does not create the MSIX, or MSIX app attach the disk.

-After you have created the package, you can then go ahead and import the package into VMware App Volumes.
-The first step is to copy the json file and virtual disk to the application file share where the App Volume apps will be stored.
+After you have created the package, you can then import the package into VMware App Volumes.
+The first step is to copy the JSON file and virtual disk to the application file share where the App Volume apps will be stored.

-The next step is then to import the package, This process is completed by selecting Import on the Inventory > applications web page.
+The next step is to import the package; this process is completed by selecting Import on the Inventory > applications web page.